Worthing RFC

-Worthing Rugby Football Club is an English rugby union team currently playing in the fifth tier of the English rugby union league system; Regional 1 South Central, having dropped down following relegation from the National League.
+Worthing Rugby Football Club is an English rugby union team currently playing in the fifth tier of the English rugby union league system; Regional 1 South Central, following relegation from National League 2 East in 2024–25 season.

 The first XV, nicknamed The Raiders, were runners-up to Henley Hawks in the National League 2 South 2012–13 season and qualified for a play-off against the runners-up of National League 2 North, Stourbridge winning 28 – 26.
 In doing so, the club became the first club from Sussex to play in the third tier of English rugby.

 The club also has a number of other teams, the second XV (Raiders A) plays in the London Counties and South Coast Premiership, and the third XV plays in Counties 2 Sussex.
 Worthing also have a successful Ladies first XV (Worthing Warriors) playing in the National Challenge 2 South East (South) league plus thriving junior girls and boys teams at all age groups.

 History

 A group of local sportsmen meeting at York House formed the club on the 10 September 1920.
 They had no ground or equipment, and initially borrowed a field from a local farmer off Wallace Avenue in West Worthing before moving to the Rotary Ground at Broadwater.
 In the 1924–25 season the club moved to Rugby Road in West Worthing.
 The Rugby Road ground was the club's home until 1927, when a 6 acre site was purchased in Castle Road, West Tarring.
 The club moved to its current location at Roundstone Lane in Angmering in 1977 and the ground is now designated a Centre of Excellence for rugby in Sussex.
 The ground is approximately 5.5 mi west of the centre of Worthing.

-Worthing has a proud history of mini and junior rugby, having been the first club in England to offer mini rugby and having held the first mini rugby festival in England which attracted hundreds of teams in the early 90s.
+Worthing has a history of mini and junior rugby, having been the first club in England to offer mini rugby, and having held the first mini rugby festival in England in which hundreds of teams participated in the early 90s.